claytonshaw/bank_churn_api/README.md

 ## Model Training

-The Jupyter Notebook (`bank_customer_churn.ipynb`) contains the exploratory data analysis and model training steps.
+The Jupyter Notebook (`bank_customer_churn.ipynb`) contains the exploratory data analysis and model training steps using a framework I designed.
 If you need to retrain or update the model, you can run this notebook and save the updated model as model.pkl.